daxmawal/StarPU-Inference-Server/docs/tracing.md

 - `trace_enabled` flips instrumentation on as soon as the server starts.
-- `trace_output` must point to a directory, the server writes `batching_trace.json` there.
-The same directory also receives `batching_trace_summary.csv` (one line per batch).
-Warmup batches are excluded.
+- `trace_output` must point to a directory, the server writes `perfetto_trace.json` there.
+The same directory also receives `trace.csv` (one line per batch, warmup batches excluded) and `metrics.csv` (queue size and cumulative rejections over time).
 The server runs `scripts/plot_batch_summary.py` at shutdown to produce plots.

 Each restart truncates the previous JSON, so copy it elsewhere before relaunch.
 Stop the server before opening the file.